 ‘For the Children’s Sake’ by Susan Schaeffer McCauley

-This book is based on the research of Charlotte Mason, a British educator from the early 20th century.
-It examines the style of this radical thinker, seeing how relevant her ideas were to the modern child.
-It shows how parents or teachers can follow them in a small school or in the home.
-In a nutshell, Charlotte Mason believed that children should have a lot of freedom.
+The book shows how parents or teachers can follow Charlotte Mason’s principles in a small school or in the home.
+In a nutshell, she believed that children should have a lot of freedom.
 She believed, too, in good books (she called them ‘living’ books) rather than pared-down tedious readers.
-She also insisted that they spend a lot of their time outside.
+She also insisted that that children should spend a lot of their time outside.

 Susan Schaeffer McCauley educated her own children at home.
 She gives examples of how she approached their learning.
 This book is ideal for anyone interested in Charlotte Mason’s principles.
 The original books are rather long-winded and old-fashioned, and it’s difficult to find them.
-This one feels dated now, but I found it very interesting and inspiring, nonetheless.
+This one feels dated now, too, but I found it very interesting and inspiring, nonetheless.